-- Engage the spiked bumper at the required height of the felling cut and use it as a pivot - avoid repositioning the saw more than necessary. - The guide bar nose enters the wood (1) before it reaches the hinge - hold the saw horizontally and swing it as far as possible. - Enlarge felling cut as far as hinge (2). - Do not cut into the hinge. - Enlarge felling cut as far as stabilizing strap (3). - Do not cut into the stabilizing strap.
+- Engage the spiked bumper at the height of the felling cut and use this as the rotation point - reposition the chainsaw as little as possible - Tip of the guide bar must penetrate the wood before the hinge (1) - guide the chainsaw absolutely horizontally and swivel as widely as possible - Make the felling cut up to the hinge (2) - Do not cut into the hinge - Make the felling cut up to the stabilizing strap (3) - Do not cut into the stabilizing strap

-Continue the felling cut on the other side of the trunk.
+The felling cut must be continued on the opposite side of the trunk.

-Make sure the second cut is at the same height as the first cut.
+Ensure that the second cut is at the same level as the first cut.